Arjuna extract supplement health

-Ancient medical scientists have mentioned the properties of arjuna herb.
+Ancient medical scientists have mentioned the properties of arjuna herb in their writings.
 Indian medical knowledge known as Ayurveda goes back millennia.
 The Vedas and Puranas refer various materials of medical importance including herbs, plants and trees.
-Modern research has discovered that arjuna has antioxidant properties and may be clinically helpful in cardiovascular health.
+Modern research has discovered that arjuna has antioxidant properties and may be clinically helpful in cardiovascular health (heart disease).

 Arjuna has been tested in patients with angina.
 The herb dilates blood vessels, even in cigarette smokers.

 Efficacy of Terminalia arjuna in chronic stable angina: a

 Fifty-eight males with chronic stable angina (NYHA class II-III) with evidence of provocable ischemia on treadmill exercise test received Terminalia arjuna (500 mg 8 hourly), isosorbide mononitrate (40 mg/daily) or a matching placebo for one week each.
 Arjuna therapy was associated with significant decrease in the frequency of angina and need for isosorbide dinitrate.
 The total duration of exercise increased, maximal ST depression during the longest equivalent stages of submaximal exercise decreased, time to recovery decreased, and higher double products were achieved.
 Terminalia arjuna bark extract, 500 mg 8 hourly, given to patients with stable angina with provocable ischemia on treadmill exercise, led to improvement in clinical and treadmill exercise parameters as compared to placebo therapy.